Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Empirical Evaluations

 \subsubsection{Comparisons of Algorithms}

-We compare algorithm OFA$_s$, gCHASE$_s$ and gCHASE$_s^r$ for the same application scenario.
-The difference is that OFA$_s$ gets all input information before the beginning of time, but gCHASE$_s$ and gCHASE$_s^r$ are not feed with the current input until time arrives.
-For each particular setting, gCHASE$_s^r$ runs 100 times and is judged by its average outcome.
+Algorithm OFA$_s$, gCHASE$_s$, gCHASE$_s^r$, and Greedy are compared under the same application scenario, where Greedy is a na\"ive online algorithm.
+OFA$_s$ is fed with all future input information at the beginning, whereas gCHASE$_s$, gCHASE$_s^r$, and Greedy are not given current input until the time arrives.
+The randomized online algorithm gCHASE$_s^r$ is judged by its average outcome over 100 times run in the same setting.